 The goal is to build and deepen a securely attached relationship with the Lord, one that increases our capacity to stay connected.

-To gain a better understanding of the Immanuel Approach, please take the time to watch a short presentation by Kent Larson by clicking on the button below.
+To gain a better understanding of the Immanuel Approach, please take the time to watch a short presentation by Kent Larson.